elte-nlp/elte-nlp-course/lecture_source/nlp_7-lexical_semantics.md

 relations__ between senses, especially about

 -   __synonymy__: whether two word senses are (close to) identical;
--   __antonimy__: whether two word senses are opposites of each other.
+-   __antonymy__: whether two word senses are opposites of each other.

 Other important lexical relations include __taxonomical relations__: